Are you looking to achieve financial freedom? Do you dream of retiring early and live a life of financial independence? If so, you’re not alone.

-Picture a barbell, with one side of the barbell being resistant to what the author refers to as negative “black swan events” and the other exposing oneself to potential upside.
+Picture a barbell, with one side of the barbell being resistant to what the author refers to as adverse “black swan events” and the other exposing oneself to the potential upside.

-How this applies to us is to take adequate financial safety measures to make sure we can withstand a negative downturn (such as 2022 or 2008 with traditional wall street investing) while at the same time be able to capture any potential upside.
+How this applies to us is to take adequate financial safety measures to ensure we can withstand a negative downturn (such as in 2022 or 2008 with traditional wall street investing) while simultaneously capturing any potential upside.

 Top One Book Should You Read To Start You On Your Financial Freedom Journey?

 So, the question is, which book should you read if you are just starting out on your journey towards financial freedom?